Become an exchange student at ITU

 Courses

-You can choose between the courses offered to our MSc students listed in the exchange course overview below.
+BSc students can only register for BSc courses and MSc students can only register for MSc courses.
 See the course description for each course for possible formal prerequisites.

 Both BSc and MSc students can choose to do a research project at either 7.5 or 15 ECTS in the autumn or spring semester.
 You define and work with the project by yourself with assistance from a supervisor.
 In the end of the semester you submit a written report and do an oral exam.